 What is a Market Research Online Community?

 A Market Research Online Community, or MROC, is a relatively new consumer research tool where qualitative research is combined with online qualitative research.
 A Market Research Community is often called an Insights Community and is best compared to an online focus group.
-We’ve found through ThinkNow Research, that Forrester Research was amongst the first to form a definition: A Market Research Online Community is a captive interactive groups of people online joined together by a common interest, which are systematically harvested for qualitative market research purposes.
+We’ve found through ThinkNow Research, that Forrester Research was amongst the first to form a definition: A Market Research Online Community is a group of captive interactive people online joined together by a common interest, which is systematically harvested for qualitative market research purposes.

 Short term communities

-If you need answers quickly, a Short term community can be setup.
-A short term online community usually runs between 3 and 7 days and holds a small amount of members.
+Firstly, if you need answers quickly, a Short-term community can be set up.
+A short-term online community usually runs between 3 and 7 days and holds a few members.
 Up to about 50.
 We often see that members are asked to return to the community daily.
 They’ll keep track of a journal, or take part in discussions.
 Because there’s such a small amount of data, it’s easy for the researcher to check the quality of the participation, and reward members with gift certificates or monetary rewards.